 The Union for International Cancer Control (UICC) created World Cancer Day in 2000, at the World Cancer Summit Against Cancer for the New Millenium in Paris.
 February 4 was established as World Cancer Day in The Charter of Paris Against Cancer, a document that also outlined ways to prevent cancer and improve cancer research and patient services.
 This document was signed by the Director of UNESCO and Jacques Chirac, the president of France at the time.

-The UICC pride themselves in knowing that since its establishment, World Cancer Day has become a positive movement that has united people from different countries together against one common enemy.
-They are the ones responsible for organizing and coordinating all global events that take place on World Cancer Day.
-Together with the support of other health organizations, the UICC calls for researchers, health-care workers, governments, and media channels to get together in the fight against cancer, and to promote this day among people and patients, educating them on ways to detect and prevent the illness.
+The UICC pride itself in knowing that since its establishment, World Cancer Day has become a positive movement, uniting people from different countries together against one common enemy.
+They are responsible for organizing and coordinating all global events that take place on World Cancer Day.
+Together with the support of other health organizations, the UICC calls for researchers, healthcare workers, governments, and media channels to get together in the fight against cancer, and to promote this day among people and patients, educating them on ways to detect and prevent the illness.

 It is important to target misinformation that is shared constantly regarding cancer and to make people aware of cancer warning signs, and that the best way for a cure is early detection, so it is important to get regular check-ups and talk to doctors if something doesn't feel right.
 Many people also don't know that one-third of common cancers can be prevented.
 World Cancer Day teaches us how we as individuals and as part of a community can have an impact by understanding strategies for cancer prevention.

-Every year, the UICC highlights a theme that is important in their campaign to fight cancer.
+Every year, the UICC highlights a theme that is important in its campaign to fight cancer.
 The theme for 2019-2021 is "I Am and I Will".

 World Cancer Day Activities